News

 After the ceremony, participants had an opportunity to tour model homes and meet with park personnel.

 The brand-new community clubhouse includes a kitchen, a gathering space, a fitness center with workout equipment and offices.
-The park also includes an outdoor pool, a spa, dog park and walking paths.
+The park also includes an outdoor pool, a spa and walking paths.

 Bear Lake Estates was the first manufactured home park in Jackson County to be cleaned up by a government-run program funded by the state of Oregon and the Federal Emergency Management Agency.
 That work was finished in February 2021.